Please Pray for Charlotte and Cupcake!

 It was such a fun game, and so worth the time it took to bake, frost, and decorate ALL those cakes!

 For Treat Bags, I used a cute and easy idea from Family Fun, turning white lunch bags into Giant Tea Bags!
 Instead of stapling the string to the bag and tag, I punches a couple small holes, tying them together.
-Inside each bag the girls found one of the following sticker books: Tea Time Stickers, Glitter Roses Stickers
+Inside each bag the girls found one of the following sticker books: Tea Time Stickers, Glitter Roses Stickers, or Old-Fashioned Roses Stickers.
+They then were able to use their bags for all of the pinata candy!

 Marshmallow Teacup Cookies